-A student success plan will be discussed and signed by the student/instructor as points are deducted or if mentoring/couching is performed.
+A student success plan will be discussed and signed by the student/instructor as behavior patterns are observed or if mentoring/couching is performed.

-As noted in the student handbook, an unsatisfactory clincal performance that reflects unethical behavior or places a patient at risk for harm will result in disciplinary action: minimal (probation) with maximal action being dismissal from the program without consideration for re-admission.
+As noted in the student handbook, an unsatisfactory clinical performance that reflects unethical behavior or places a patient at risk for harm will result in disciplinary action: minimal (probation) with maximum action being dismissal from the program without consideration for re-admission.